brittlewis12/witness-budgets/witness-budgets.md

 ---

 **Key technical notes:**
-- Zorn's Lemma is equivalent to full AC (over ZF), not a weaker fragment - it belongs in C5
+- Zorn's Lemma is equivalent to full AC (over ZF), not a weaker fragment — it belongs in C5
-- Ultrafilter Lemma and Boolean Prime Ideal theorem are equivalent (over ZF) - combined in C4
+- Ultrafilter Lemma and Boolean Prime Ideal theorem are equivalent (over ZF) — combined in C4
-- **Hahn-Banach theorem:** General HB is not provable in ZF.
+- **Hahn-Banach theorem:** General Hahn-Banach is not provable in ZF.
 Many standard proofs use Zorn's Lemma (thus use C5).
-However, logical strength varies by variant; several HB forms are strictly weaker than AC.
+However, logical strength varies by variant; several Hahn-Banach forms are strictly weaker than AC.
 We conservatively budget unrestricted extensions as C4–C5 depending on hypotheses (base field, normed vs. locally convex spaces, separation axioms).
 - **Tychonoff's theorem has three distinct formulations:**
   1. **C5 (Full AC):** Arbitrary products of compact spaces (no Hausdorff restriction) are equivalent to AC over ZF
   2. **C4 (ULBPI):** Arbitrary products of compact **Hausdorff** spaces are equivalent to ULBPI/BPI over ZF (Kelley, 1955, General Topology, Ch.
 5)